- University Engineering Building Blacksburg, VA, United States

 - University Environmental Science Center Virginia Beach, VA, United States

-Partnering with other leading architects is central to our lab planning practice
+Collaborating with other leading architects is central to our lab planning practice

 To create a great science or technology building it's necessary to understand how these culturally essential spaces work – how they mix sophisticated technology and hands-on experiential practices and how supporting systems are critical to their function.
 Good lab design and good architecture cannot be separated.
 Effective laboratory facilities for research and learning have requirements that drive many aspects of a holistic building design.